 Many of my ancestors have lived in Creswick, near Lexton, and as a result, on the suggestion of Noel Robertson, I have happily joined Creswick Connections on Facebook.
 A wonderful page.
 It was begun by Malcolm Williams who has dedicated the site to Joan Lavinia Jones (nee Mann).
 Joan, who died in 1987, carried out a lot of early research into the Mann family, long before the days of the internet.

 My great great grandfather, Michael Lyons, was born around 1816 at Breunstown, Tipperary in Ireland.
-Michael married Sarah Jane Marks and soon after they made the decision to begin a new life in Australia.
+Michael married Sarah Jane Marks and soon after their wedding they made the decision to begin a new life in Australia.
 The couple left Plymouth on November 27 1839 and travelled on the China to arrive at Port Philip on May 1 1840.
 Two months later Sarah would give birth to her first child so the voyage would not have been very pleasant for her.

 In Ireland Michael was a blacksmith but in Australia he went in a new direction and by 1856 he was an innkeeper.
 He obviously had a strong interest in education as in 1853 he helped set up a school at Colac and a few years later he successfully gained a land grant at Lexton, with the help of a Father Bleasdale, and, for the amount of 333 pounds, a school was built there as well.
 He was a trustee of the Lexton school committee.